Birth Support

 help you and your partner feel prepared and confident

-I do not replace your medical provider.
-I do not perform clinical tasks such as cervical exams, blood pressure checks, or fetal heart monitoring, and I do not make medical decisions for you.
+We do not replace your medical provider.
+We do not perform clinical tasks such as cervical exams, blood pressure checks, or fetal heart monitoring, and we do not make medical decisions for you.

 Investment